What is Shadow Work?

 How Do We Know When We Have Shadows?

-When we judge and suppress parts of ourselves, we are in essence not living as the most authentic and while human that we are capable of being.
+When we judge and suppress parts of ourselves, we are essentially not living as the most authentic and human we are capable of being.

 Having deep shadows plants the seeds of psychological triggers.
-Because our inner landscapes are typed up in knots, we don’t feel at ease.
-As we spend energy pushing down certain memories and emotions, we may be tired all day, and be lacking in energy and motivation.
+We don’t feel at ease because our inner landscapes are typed up in knots.
+As we spend energy pushing down certain memories and emotions, we may be tired all day and lacking in energy and motivation.

-When we carry heavy shadow baggage, our shadows triggers pop up everywhere— in our relationships, at our workplace.
+When we carry heavy shadow baggage, our shadow triggers pop up everywhere— in our relationships and workplace.
 For seemingly unknown reasons, we become emotionally reactive towards things that ‘shouldn’t bother us.
-For example, we may find we ‘can’t stand’ certain people at work, and feel irritated whenever they are around us.
-In relationships, we may find ourselves feeling uncontrollable rage towards something our partner does or say, but we are not sure why that is.
+For example, we may find we ‘can’t stand’ certain people at work and feel irritated whenever they are around us.
+In relationships, we may feel uncontrollable rage towards something our partner does or says, but we are unsure why.

-When we compartmentalise and deny parts of our psyche, we are simultaneously rejecting parts of ourselves.
+When we compartmentalize and deny parts of our psyche, we simultaneously reject parts of ourselves.
 This does not set a good foundation for self-love and self-integration.

-When we are unaware of what is happening on the inside, it is difficult to be self-compassionate, or compassionate towards others.
-We may operate from the part of us that is wounded and childlike, rather than wise and understanding.
+When we are unaware of what is happening on the inside, it is challenging to be self-compassionate or compassionate towards others.
+We may operate from the part of us that is wounded and childlike rather than wise and understanding.

 In its deepest essence, shadow work is how we bring light into the dark places of our psyche.

-By doing shadow work, we can illuminate the reasons behind a lot of seemingly unexplainable behaviours.
+By doing shadow work, we can illuminate the reasons behind many seemingly unexplainable behaviors.
 As Connie Zweig once wrote: “I could sense then why some people went mad, why some people had torrid love affairs despite a strong marriage bond, why some people with financial security began to steal or hoard money or give it all away…”

-The process of shadow work is one where we summon the deepest patience, courage and self-compassion to face what we had rejected, and undo the internalised shame we have inherited from our parents and society.
+The process of shadow work is one where we summon the most bottomless patience, courage, and self-compassion to face what we had rejected and undo the internalized shame we have inherited from our parents and society.

 When done successfully, shadow work promises authenticity and wholeness.
 We will begin to feel more at ease in our daily lives, more aligned with our values, and have a deeper connection to those around us.

-According to Jung, the first half of our lives is very much about fitting in, adapting to social norms and conventions, but as we enter the second half of our lives, what has worked all these years no longer do.
-This is when we start to ask questions like, “Who am I apart from my roles?
+According to Jung, the first half of our lives is about fitting in, and adapting to social norms and conventions, but as we enter the second half of our lives, what has worked all these years no longer do.
+This is when we ask questions like, “Who am I apart from my roles?
 Who am I apart from my history?
 Who am I apart from my obligations?

-This phenomenon is seen very often in emotionally sensitive and intense people, as many have suppressed their natural qualities and shoved their natural urges, desires and needs into their shadow.
-Their shadows come from the experience of being ostracised, oppressed, and the guilt of breaking free from home.
+This phenomenon is often seen in emotionally sensitive and intense people, as many have suppressed their natural qualities and shoved their natural urges, desires and needs into their shadow.
+Their shadows come from the experience of being ostracised oppressed, and the guilt of breaking free from home.

-When it comes to understanding shadow work and its related concepts, there is no better way than to learn from a Jungian Analyst.
-I have spoken with one of the most prominent Jungian psychologists James Hollis in a podcast episode about what many of us have done to our natural qualities due to parental and cultural expectations, as well as what we can do to reclaim our shadows in the second half of our lives.
+When understanding shadow work and its related concepts, there is no better way than to learn from a Jungian Analyst.
+I have spoken with one of the most prominent Jungian psychologists James Hollis in a podcast episode about what many of us have done to our natural qualities due to parental and cultural expectations and what we can do to reclaim our shadows in the second half of our lives.
 Here is a link to the podcast and the full show notes.

-I have also directly asked James the question: Are we responsible for our parents’ happiness and wellbeing?
+I have also asked Dr. Hollis: Are we responsible for our parents’ happiness and well-being?
 Here is how he answered it in this short podcast trailer video:

 Why Do We Have Shadows?